ryantd42/NY-Legislative-Git/2023/A5014A-2023/bill.md

   February 27, 2023
   ___________

- Introduced  by  M. of A. GRAY -- read once and referred to the Committee on Codes
+ Introduced  by  M.  of  A.  GRAY,  BLANKENBUSH,  BENDETT,  DeSTEFANO,
+  J. M. GIGLIO -- read once and referred to the Committee  on  Codes  -- recommitted to the Committee on Codes in accordance with Assembly Rule 3,  sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the criminal procedure law, in relation  to  designating as peace officers certain Ogdensburg Bridge and Port Authority securi- ty personnel